Horacio Anasagasti: Anasagasti & Cia

 In 1915 due to World War I, the financing system fell due to lack of payments and Anasagasti's workers proposed to continue working without collecting salaries.
 Anasagasti was influenced by the new social theories of the early twentieth century; his factory was the first in the country with the 8-hour work day, the company's salaries were among the highest in the Argentine industry.
 In 1915, decided to close its workshops.
 At the close of Anasagasti & Cia there were approximately 50 cars, most of them continued driving along Buenos Aires as taxis.

 Death

-Horacio Anasagasti die of a cardiac arrest on April 8, 1932.
+Horacio Anasagasti died of a cardiac arrest on April 8, 1932.
 The city of Buenos Aires honored him with a street in the Palermo neighborhood.